Not over yet

-The instant he was about to shut it off, Laura sprang, snatched the phone from his hands and threw it to Miles, Glendinning leapt at him, he threw it back to Laura who disappeared below and locked the door.
+The instant he was about to shut it off, Laura sprang, snatched the phone from his hands and threw it to Miles, Glendinning leapt at him, he threw it back to Laura who disappeared below and locked the door behind her.

 Glendinning was furious but Miles said, ‘You can stop that now, she needs to know.
 You know the way it goes … Paul … you know this whole trip is about people being killed and we have to eliminate the suspects one by one.
 In fact, we’re doing your job for you.’